-'We're going big': Trump seeks economic stimulus as U.S. battles coronavirus
+'We're going big': Trump seeks $1 trillion economic stimulus as U.S. battles coronavirus

 Voters in Florida, Illinois and Arizona were met by gloved poll workers and hand sanitizer as they cast ballots on Tuesday in the state-by-state process of selecting a Democratic challenger to Trump in the Nov.
 3 U.S. election.

 Former Vice President Joe Biden looked to bolster his dominant lead over rival Senator Bernie Sanders.
-Ohio officials canceled that state’s primary due to coronavirus fears hours before voting was to begin.
+Ohio officials postponed that state’s primary due to coronavirus fears hours before voting was to begin.

-After previously downplaying the danger and declaring the situation under control, the White House urged Americans on Monday to avoid gatherings of more than 10 people and called for closing bars, restaurants and other venues in states where local virus transmission exists.

 GRAPHIC: Tracking the spread of the global coronavirus - here

-Reporting by Doina Chiacu in Washington and Maria Caspani in New York.
-Additional reporting by Alexandra Alper, Jeff Mason, Lisa Lambert, David Shepardson and Susan Heavey, Joseph Ax, Gabriella Borter, Barbara Goldberg, Brendan O'Brien, Michael Erman, Jonathan Allen and Robin Respaut; Writing by Will Dunham; Editing by Bill Berkrot and Cynthia Osterman
+Reporting by Doina Chiacu in Washington and Maria Caspani and Jonathan Allen in New York.
+Additional reporting by Alexandra Alper, Jeff Mason, David Morgan, Lisa Lambert, David Shepardson, Susan Heavey, Nathan Layne, Lisa Shumaker, Joseph Ax, Jill Serjeant, Dan Whitcomb, Gabriella Borter, Barbara Goldberg, Brendan O'Brien, Michael Erman and Robin Respaut; Writing by Will Dunham and Andy Sullivan; Editing by Bill Berkrot and Cynthia Osterman